Witness Post: Bighorn Sheep

 Speaking of Spirals: Where Did I End Up?
 Or Where Do I Go From Here?

 The denouement of my spiritual trip with the Bighorn Sheep ram has left me wondering what I should now do with it all.
 I have not had any memorable dreams of horns, nor any unnatural attraction to sheep.
 I did not even scratch the surface of the St. Louis professional football Rams, nor the Ram sign of Aries.
 My brother, Ned, is an Aries, which is the first sign in the Zodiac!
 The Ram represents impetuous fervor, renewal, virility and fiery force, as the March equinox approaches.
-I am a Pisces: whose symbol is two fish swimming in opposite directions.
-I guess that is my cue to revisit the water mandala by Jung.
+Born a Pisces: our zodiac symbol is two fish swimming in opposite directions.
+Perhaps that is my cue to revisit the water mandala by Jung.

-I admit that the thought process and study of my ram has reconnected me with one true love: the American Southwest.
+The thought process and study of my ram has reconnected me with one true love: the American Southwest.
 The people, places, and things of the Four Corner states have held me in their own enchanted spell for a long time.
 From the outset Kathleen Kirgin had challenged me to research and see how I felt about specific aspects of the journey.
-I reexamined the Native American Indian tribes, which I thought I knew, and I now see them in a new light.
+Reexamining the Native American Indian tribes, which I thought I knew, shines them in a new light.

 The experience has also reminded me of universal mathematical principles.
 I can see doing more research into the Asian discovery of the Golden Mean Spiral.
 The sidetrack into Jungian psychoanalysis was important and fun.
-The mandalas, in particular, freed me to stare at lots of colorful symbols as a way to explore both my real world and imagined ones.
+The mandalas bring a new freedom to study and examine lots of colorful symbols as a way of explore both the real world and imagined ones.

-I found my last touchstone researching the work of Pierre Teilhard de Chardin.
-I found his philosophy and cosmology, though postulated over 50 years ago, to be new and fresh.
+By researching the work of Pierre Teilhard de Chardin, I rediscovered his philosophy and cosmology, though postulated over 50 years ago, to be new and fresh.
 It is also grounded in science, not mythology.
 Plus, my Jesuit friend, Rick Ganz, will be pleased that I found a way to put de Chardin in my Witness Post.
 Tracy has the words of de Chardin poem entitled, “Patient Trust” taped on the side of her printer.
 The poem was read to us six years ago by a priest at Jesuit High School as a reminder of good parenting skills.
 The poem urges all of us to be patient with God, who is slowly working on us and our children.
 We have to trust that God’s hand is leading the dance.

 It has been and continues to be a good journey, even if it only really means writing and thinking and drawing and praying as much as I can.

 One other interesting coincidence happened the other day when I was attending a special meeting at the Murdock Trust.
 As I sat reviewing an IT proposal with the technology assessment team, I noticed the pictures of mountains and wildlife on the walls.
 One picture was a close-up of a Dall’s Sheep ram, which had been photographed by Jack Murdock.
-It was a beautiful shot of the sheep, which is a variety of Ovis sheep found from the mountains in Alaska to British Columbia.
+It was a beautiful shot of the sheep, which is a variety of Ovis sheep found from the mountains in Alaska to British Columbia (Dall’s Sheep Ram – Ovis Dalli).
 Its antlers were curled in a Golden Mean Spiral.
 The animals are as beautiful as the Bighorn Sheep, in their own camouflaged snow-matching way.
 My deep dive has some more unexpected chapters ahead, no doubt.